kosmalex/tiny_processor/README.md

   3. `NB - 1`: While the transaction through SPI is not yet complete the counter decrements by 1, to count the number of bytes sent or received.
   4. `NB`: When none of the above is not true the counter does nothing.

-Once the counter's value reaches 1, it indicates that all bits have been received and so sets the `all_bits_received` signal.
+Once the counter's value reaches 1, it indicates that all bits have been received and so sets the `all_bits_rcvd` signal.

 #### Shift register

 The shift register stores the data that is about to be sent or received via SPI protocol.
-When the request is a `read` or when the driver module initializes the processor the each bit received is shifted into the shift register from its `sdata` input.
+When the request is a `read` or when the driver module initializes the processor, each bit received is shifted into the shift register from its `sdata` input.
 All bits of the shift register are read in parallel (`buffer`).
 When the processor requests a write to an external device a GPR register is written to the shift register via its `data` input.
 It is then sent bit by bit through the `mosi` IO of the module.
 The shift register alias is $x14$.

 #### Chip Select register